awlodge/payment-gateway-challenge-dotnet/docs/DESIGN.md

 For the initial implementation, the repository is a simple in-memory data store.
 This is not scalable to large numbers of payments or resilient as the data will be lost if the service terminates.
 In the future this could be replaced by a scalable NoSQL database.

+## Data protection

+The full card number and CVV are sensitive data, so are not stored in the database and are never logged by the application.
+The last four digits of the card number are stored in the database to allow merchants to identify payments.

 ## Observability

 ### Logging